semaphoreci/docs/docs/examples/heroku-deployment.md

 The `.netrc` file is not a permanent token.
 It must be updated from time to time.

-After the first activation, whenever you experience a job hanging at the authentication, it may happen that the `.netrc` file got expired.
-In this case, recreating the file and then reinjecting the secret should solve the issue.
+If you encounter a job hanging at the authentication step, it could be due to an expired `.netrc` file.
+In this case, recreating the file and the secret should solve the issue.

 ## Next steps